coder-mike/microvium/doc/native-host/memory-usage.md

 Note: Everything in this file is an implementation detail and subject to change without notice.

-The memory usage of a microvium program changes over time.
+The memory usage of a Microvium program changes over time.
 A typical memory profile on a microcontroller may be as follows:

 ![Memory profile](./images/memory-usage.svg)